Shots In The Back, Children Tasered: DOJ Details Excessive Force By Chicago Police

 - A juvenile who fled after he was caught painting graffiti.

-- A 16-year-old girl who flailed her arms after she was asked to leave school for having a cell phone.
+- A 16-year-old girl who flailed her arms after she was asked to leave school for having a cellphone.

 - A 14-year-old girl in a fight.